Connectors

 Files DefenseClaw will modify

 DefenseClaw stores a hash-checked backup of settings.json before edits.
-Teardown restores it byte-for-byte; if the file drifted, only DefenseClaw-owned entries are surgically removed.
+Teardown restores it byte-for-byte when the identity still matches; if the file drifted, only DefenseClaw-owned entries are removed.

 Hook capabilities